hgl/nixverse/doc/reference.md

 ## The `nixverse` Command Line Tool

-Nixverse provides a command line tool `nixverse` that provides a lot of convenient features.
+The Nixverse CLI provides parallel deployments, secret management and NixOS and nix-darwin installation.

 Run `nixverse help` to learn about its usage.
-The followings provide a bird's eye view on some important features.

 ### Install the `nixverse` Command Line Tool

-The `pkgs` argument for configurations contains a `nixverse` package.
-You can put it in configuration `environment.systemPackages` or home manager configuration `home.packages` to install it to your `$PATH`.
+The `pkgs'` argument for configurations contains a `nixverse` package.
+You can put it in configuration `environment.systemPackages` or home manager configuration `home.packages` to make it available on the command line.

 ### Deploy Multiple Nodes in Parallel

 After you have specified the `deploy` meta configuration for the nodes you want to deploy with remote deployment values.
-You can run `nixverse nodes deploy <name>...`, where ` <name>...` can be one or more node or group names, and the result descedant nodes will be deployed in parallel.
+You can run `nixverse nodes deploy <name>...`, where ` <name>...` can be one or more node or group names, and the result descendant nodes will be deployed in parallel.

-### Install NixOS and nix-darwin with One Command
+### Install NixOS and nix-darwin

-After you have specified the `install` meta configuration for the NixOS nodes you want to install.
-You can run `nixverse nodes deploy <name>...`, where ` <name>...` can be one or more node or group names, and the result descedant nodes will be installed in parallel.

-Nixverse provides a simple script that partitions your device into boot, file systtem and optionally swap partitions, using the default tools comes with the NixOS install.
-You can specify your own script with `install.partitions.script` or provide a `disk-config.nix` file to use disko.
-Note that disko will copy a lot of files, if your machine does not have enough free it can fail.
-The provided script doesn't suffer from issue.
-And if you use the default script, the `fileSystems` and `swapDevices` configurations are automatically set with correct values too.
+The Nixverse CLI allows NixOS to be installed declaratively to a remote machine.
+Simply follow these steps:

+1. Create a `disk-config.nix` file for your node.
+It contains [disko](https://github.com/nix-community/disko) options to partition the disk.
+1. Boot the NixOS ISO image on the remote machine and make it accessible with SSH.
+1. Specify the [`install` meta configuration](#special-node-meta-configuration-values) for your node.
+Set its SSH address to `install.targetHost` (or `deploy.targetHost`).
+1. Run `nixverse nodes install <name>...`.
+If ` <name>...` contains more than one node, all of them will be installed in parallel.
+(This command simply invokes [nixos-anywhere](https://github.com/nix-community/nixos-anywhere)).

-Darwin nodes don't need to be installed, you can use `nixverse nodes deploy` to deploy to a brand new Mac (with `nix` installed of course) directly.
-Make sure you set the node's `deploy.local` to `true`.
+For a Darwin node, running `nixverse nodes deploy` installs `nix-darwin` automatically.
+Make sure Nix itself is installed first and the meta configuration `deploy.local` is set to `true`.